How to file a home insurance claim

 These additional forms of proof could speed up the claims process.

-In some cases, for instance if your house has been burnt down and there are no receipts left, the insurance company will probably be more lenient and will understand that you can’t provide this evidence.
+In some cases, for instance, if your house has been damaged by fire and there are no receipts left, the insurance company will probably be more lenient and will understand that you can’t provide this evidence.

 Will my home insurance increase after a claim?

 Usually, if you claim on your home insurance, the premiums increase in the future.
 The more claims you make, the higher your premium might rise.
 This means that you should think carefully before making a claim, particularly if it’s just for one item.

 For example: if you’ve lost a bracelet worth £200, you may have to pay a £100 excess and your insurance premium could increase in the future.
 This means that you might be better off replacing the jewellery yourself instead of making a claim.